Documentation

 Threading Model

-JamWide uses a command queue architecture for thread safety:
+JamWide uses a lock-free architecture for thread safety:

 Troubleshooting